-Each month, Arkansas PBS produces a short segment that runs on the air during program breaks and is shared online with staff talking about programming and events that will be coming up.
-Jamie Walters, a marketing and communications specialist with our Education Department, joined me to record the segment for April
+Each month, Arkansas PBS produces a short feature that airs between programs and is shared online, with staff talking about programming and events that will be coming up.
+Jamie Walters, a marketing and communications specialist with our education department, joined me to preview what would be happening in April.

 The competition is presented by the Arkansas Governor’s Quiz Bowl Association, which operates under the Arkansas Activities Association.
-This year is special because it’s the 40th anniversary for the event, which started while Gov. Bill Clinton was in office in 1985.
+This year is special because it’s the 40th anniversary for the event, which started in 1985 while Gov. Bill Clinton was in office.
+He even sat in the audience one year.

 I sat in for my pal Flap Jones this past weekend hosting Not Necessarily Nashville on Little Rock Public Radio’s KUAR-FM 89.1.
 It’s always a joy selecting an hour of music to play and discuss.